 Plan ahead!
 A puzzle in progress can be done on a flat corkboard, which can be moved to a table or desktop with a tablecloth spread over it.
 Have your child put his architectural wonder in progress on a TV tray on his dresser, when not building.
 Blocks of various sizes can be stored in Ziploc bags.

 4) Associate cleanup time with play, right from the start.
-When you pull down toys stored on a shelf, let the child know about how much time it will take to put the parts away and how much time he actually has.
+When you pull down toys stored on a shelf, let the child know about how much time it will take to put the parts away and how much time there is available for your child to clean his room.
 “We leave in 10 minutes for Grandma’s, and it will take about the same amount of time to put away those blocks.
 Want to choose something easier right now?”

 Also familiarize your child with the words “personal chores” and “family chores”.
 Everyone has personal chores: dressing, bathing, cleaning your own rooms, putting your own laundry away.
 Family chores help the whole family: setting the table, clearing the dishwasher, etc. Every day, every family member has both personal and family chores, and it helps us make time for fun activities!

-5) Offer “carrots” (rewards).
+5) Offer “carrots” (rewards) to get a child to clean his room.
 “Hey!
 As soon as we both get our personal chores done, we can go to the park or go get an ice cream!”
-If the child doesn’t get his room done, show sympathy.
+If the child does not get his room done, show sympathy.
 “I’m sorry you couldn’t get it done in time for us to go to the park.
 Maybe we can do that tomorrow.”
 I tend to wait to ask for room cleanings when I already have a carrot in place that I can truly afford to offer and know a child wants.

 6) Make cleanup more fun.
-My daughter listens to music while she cleans.
+My daughter listens to music while she cleans her room.
 I like to watch Netflix movies on my computer in the kitchen while making dinner.
 It makes the time go by faster.